 Jane Bluestein and Eric Katz would be delighted to talk to you about their book, High School’s Not Forever.
 They have provided the following questions and answers to help.
-For the questions on this page without answers, click here.
+Also available as a list of the same questions on this page but without answers.

 • How are the realities of high school different from when you were in high school?

 Jane: I went to two high schools, which were very different from one another, but the general scope of issues we cover in this book is very much the same as what I experienced in each of them.
 Cliques, homework, parents, rules and restrictions, academic pressures, tests, and the pressures of getting into college—these were all issues at both of my high schools.
 What we cover in the chapter on violence (emotional, verbal and physical) was also present.

 I think the only thing that seems much more pronounced in many of today’s high schools (or for many of today’s high school kids) is the level of sexual activity.
 Only a few of the kids I went to high school with were sexually active.
 The percentages have radically changed over the years.

 Eric: In many ways not much has changed.
 Some students excel, some just survive, and others sink.
 Day-to- day life in high school is pressure-filled and every student is affected by at least one type of pressure (academic, social, sexual… the list could go on forever here.)